Species-specific aspects in eukaryotic mRNA translation modulation and their implications in diseases

 Species-Specific Differences

 While the mitochondrial translation process has proven to be substantially species-specific, numerous species-specific structural and regulatory differences also exist in the cytosolic translation process.
-These differences are present despite their relative conservation among eukaryotic species and are yet to be elucidated.
+Despite their relative conservation among eukaryotic species, these differences are yet to be elucidated.

 Research Objectives

-1. To investigate the molecular roles of several kinetoplastid-specific proteins involved in translation and evaluate their validity as pharmacophores.
+1. Investigating the molecular roles of several kinetoplastid-specific proteins involved in translation and evaluating their validity as pharmacophores.

-2. To study mitochondrial translation in kinetoplastids and focus on its variable regulation in different forms of the parasites during their life-cycle (blood vs. insect stages).
+2. Studying mitochondrial translation in kinetoplastids and focusing on its variable regulation in different forms of the parasites during their life-cycle (blood vs. insect stages).

-3. To study cytosolic mRNA scanning for the start codon during translation initiation to:
+3. Studying cytosolic mRNA scanning for the start codon during translation initiation to:

 • Understand its molecular basis in different types of mRNAs (native and modified mRNAs, natural or artificial).